mabdolalizadeh/CEH/README.md

 5- with `curl` you can get access to some parts of website 6- you can see a page after `?page=`
-7- when we have **command** in codes you can seprate command with `;`
+7- when we have **command** in codes you can seprate command with `;` 8- with grep you can add -r for searching in directory
+> we know grep use regex

+9- sometimes you must change some cookies for access 10-